-The communities we serve continue to see steady economic growth.
-The number of water services increased over the previous year by 3,298 accounts.
+The communities we serve continue to see steady economic growth except for the cities of Talent, and Phoenix and the Charlotte Ann Water district.
+This was due to the Almeda Fire that occurred in September 2020 that seriously affected those communities.
 We expect this growth trend to continue, and additional system capacity will be needed to keep up with demands.
 This expansion is included in the Commission's capital and financial plans.